pantheon-systems/documentation/source/content/guides/errors-and-server-responses/03-5xx-errors.md

 > The application did not respond in time.

 There are two possible causes for this error.
-Pantheon's routing and caching layer can only sustain open HTTP requests for so long.
-We do our best, but you may encounter this message if your application takes too long to respond.
+Pantheon's routing and caching layer can only sustain open HTTP requests for a set time period.
+You may encounter this message if your application takes too long to respond.
 The other option is that there was an application problem, resulting in php-fpm or MySQL timing out.
 Refer to [Timeouts on Pantheon](/timeouts) for more information.

 Typically the request timeout is much shorter than the hard timeout for PHP.
 While you may be able to let an operation run for several minutes in your local development environment, this isn't possible on Pantheon.
-Luckily there are ways to solve the problem.
+However, there are ways to solve the problem.
 There are many things that could cause your site to exceed the request timeout limit.
 The first step to fixing any problem is to identify the root cause.
+Refer to [Timeouts on Pantheon](/timeouts) for troubleshooting tips, and consider using [New Relic](/guides/new-relic) to monitor and improve your site performance.

 ### Error 561 No site Detected

 > No site detected.
 Make sure your code is pulled into this environment.

-This typically occurs when a site has been created, but no CMS has been installed.
-You will also see this instead of a `403 Directory listing denied` error, if you have no index file.
+This error typically occurs when a site has been created, but no CMS has been installed.
+You will also see this error instead of a `403 Directory listing denied` error, if you have no index file.

 ## More Resources